dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 ## Sync windows

-There are use cases when you don't want to allow resource updates, only during a specific maintenance window.
+There are cases when you don't want to allow resource updates, only during a specific maintenance window.

 Using Argo CD, this can be achieved with
 [sync windows](https://argo-cd.readthedocs.io/en/stable/user-guide/sync_windows/).
 Using sync windows, automatic or all syncs can be denied except for a certain timeframe.